 By default, the concurrent sessions in your schedule will display alphabetically.
 For example, all of the workshops in a 10am-11am block will be shown alphabetically within that time period.

-However, we understand you might want to display concurrent sessions in a specific order -- maybe to put sponsored sessions first, or maybe to list presentations by topic.
+We understand you might want to display concurrent sessions in a specific order - maybe to put sponsored sessions first, or maybe to list presentations by topic.

 (This is the only time you can edit the column headers and have Builder still read your data properly.
 Please do not modify any other text in Row 1.)